Mel Read

 Imelda Mary Read (born 8 January 1939), known as Mel Read, is a British politician who served in the European Parliament.

+Early life

-Read was educated at Bishopshalt Grammar School and the University of Nottingham, before becoming a laboratory technician, then an employment officer, and a lecturer.
+Read was educated at Bishopshalt Grammar School and the University of Nottingham, before becoming a laboratory technician, then an employment officer, and a lecturer at Trent Polytechnic, and worked with the Association of Scientific, Technical and Managerial Staffs.

+Parliamentary career

 At the 1979 general election, she stood unsuccessfully for the Labour Party in Melton, and at the 1983 general election, she was unsuccessful in North West Leicestershire.

 Read became an MEP in 1989, representing first Leicester and then Nottingham and Leicestershire North West until 1999.
 She served as a quaestor for part of this period.
 From 1999, she represented the enlarged seat of the East Midlands.